Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 The site you want to use for registration tasks (Agent updates and TLS encryption).
 Defaults to `{{ checkmk_agent_site }}`.

-    checkmk_agent_user: automation
+    checkmk_agent_user: my_user

 The user used to authenticate against your Checkmk site.

-    checkmk_agent_pass: "{{ my_secret }}"
+    checkmk_agent_pass: my_secret

-The password for the normal user used to authenticate against your Checkmk site.
+The password for the normal user used to authenticate against your Checkmk site, both for API calls and agent updates.
 This is mutually exclusive with `checkmk_agent_secret`.

-    checkmk_agent_secret: "{{ my_secret }}"
+    checkmk_agent_secret: my_secret

-The secret for the automation user used to authenticate against your Checkmk site.
+The secret for the automation user used to authenticate against your Checkmk site, both for API calls and agent updates.
 This is mutually exclusive with `checkmk_agent_pass`.

     checkmk_agent_port: 6556